benjaminselfridge/model-checking/doc/ModelChecking2.md

 goto lineNum = IfGoto true lineNum
 ```

-Another occasinally useful is `noop`:
+Another occasionally useful statement is `noop`, which is implemented as
+a `Modify` that doesn't actually do anything:

 ``` {.haskell .literate}
 noop :: Stmt var val
 noop = Modify id
 ```

-A program is just a `Vector` of statements:
+A `MIG` program is just a `Vector` of statements:

 ``` {.haskell .literate}
 type Prog var val = Vector (Stmt var val)